Like any major marketing strategy of the past decade, social media has had plenty of time to accumulate some big myths.

-20 Common Social Media Myths BUSTED
+20 Social Media Myths to Leave Behind in 2022

-1) My customers aren't on social media.
+1. My customers aren't on social media.

-4) Pinterest is only for B2C organizations.
+3. Pinterest is only for B2C organizations.

-It is totally awesome for B2C marketers, to be sure.
-But usually when someone says a channel is only for B2C, the B2B marketer in me takes that as a challenge to prove it's not so.
+Pinterest is totally awesome for B2C marketers, to be sure.
+But usually, when someone says a channel is only for B2C, the B2B marketer in me takes that as a challenge to prove it's not so.

-5) I should only try to get fans and followers that will become customers.
+4. You should only try to get fans and followers that will become customers.